-In nature, most of the time leading lines are not actual lines but are implied visually.
+Quite often in nature, leading lines are not actual but are implied visually.
 Consider the image below from Lake Michigan where a leading line toward the horizon is created by several rocks in the foreground.
-Also notice how I placed the rocks so the rocks come out of the bottom left corner, making the scene more dynamic compared to a center placement of the rocks.
+Also notice how I placed the rocks so they come out of the bottom left corner, making the scene more dynamic compared to a center placement of the rocks.

 When there is more than one leading line, they can converge toward a vanishing point which can be quite dramatic and eye catching.
 Because I photograph mostly on water, I often see converging lines created from clouds in the sky and their reflections as see below in an Everglades prairie.

 Another way to make leading lines appear prominent in your image is to add contrast with some dodging and burning techniques during post processing.
-Although the wide-angle effect is strong in the scene below, I selectively dodged (lightening) and burned (darkening) areas of the water to give more emphasis to the ripple lines leading the eyes to the mangrove tree.
+Although the wide-angle effect is strong in the scene below, I selectively dodged (lightening) areas of the water to give more emphasis to the dark roots leading the eyes into the scene.

 Here is one more example to show that leading lines can also come from the top portion of the scene.
 The little mangrove tree in the image below is the same one in the previous image above.
 Here, I used a blur effect during editing to create converging lines with the clouds.

 Finding leading lines in nature takes some practice, but over time you will train your eyes to see them and more effectively place them within the frame.
 Remember these few tips: